-The Primary Education Improvement Project will be implemented by the Ministry of Education and Science of the Republic of North Macedonia.
-The project will be implemented country-wide, in urban, peri-urban and rural locations across the county.
+The Primary Education Improvement Project is implemented by the Ministry of Education and Science of the Republic of North Macedonia.
+The project is implemented country-wide, in urban, semi-urban and rural locations across the county.

-The project will contribute in expanding skills and opportunities for the most vulnerable, and Improve the quality and relevance of education, supporting new investments in basic education, by i) increasing instruction quality in primary schools, ii) piloting new methodologies to monitor student achievement, providing adequate learning support to vulnerable and ethnic minority students, and addressing shortcomings in the curriculum; and, iii) improving teacher performance and career development - all of which are addressed in this new Project.
+The Project contributes in expanding skills and opportunities for the most vulnerable, and Improve the quality and relevance of education, supporting new investments in basic education, by i) increasing instruction quality in primary schools, ii) piloting new methodologies to monitor student achievement, providing adequate learning support to vulnerable and ethnic minority students, and addressing shortcomings in the curriculum; and, iii) improving teacher performance and career development - all of which are addressed in this Project.